When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Meet an Unlikely Hero

-In this sweet and simple story, Noa is disappointed in his teddy because he’s always tired and won’t play with him.
-But the twist is that Teddy is busy all night long fending off ghosts and monsters who are trying to bother Noa.
+Noa is disappointed in his teddy bear.
+The bear is always tired and won’t play.
+But the reader learns the truth: Teddy is exhausted because he spends all night fighting off ghosts and monsters to keep Noa safe.

 Product Specs